hugodbn/Gustave-Avionics-Telemetry/README.md

 </p>

 ### Component Selection & Integration
 Contributed to selecting LoRa, DW1000 UWB, GPS, IMU and barometric sensors, validated collectively with the team, for real-time flight telemetry and CanSat localization.

 ### Embedded Firmware

-Developed firmware using the Arduino framework on Teensy 4.1 (ARM Cortex-M7) for both the rocket and CanSat boards, implementing UART, SPI and I2C communication with onboard peripherals and PWM-based CanSat release at a precise time.
+Developed firmware using the Arduino framework on Teensy 4.1 (ARM Cortex-M7) for both the rocket and CanSat boards, implementing UART, SPI and I2C communication with onboard peripherals, and PWM-based CanSat release triggered after acceleration-based launch detection.

 ### Data Logging
 Implemented onboard SD card logging of UWB ranging and sensor data during flight enabling post-flight trajectory reconstruction and fixed a race condition in the logging firmware to ensure data integrity.

 ### Wireless Communication
 Configured the DW1000 UWB ranging link between the rocket and CanSats on Channel 5 (110 kbps, PRF 64 MHz) setting the TX power register per Qorvo/Decawave's manufacturer-certified reference values (Table 20, DW1000 User Manual) to ensure regulatory spectral compliance.

 ## Technologies